jagcha/scan-change/README.md

   Your browser does not support the video tag.
 </video>

-## Zoom in in flagged event
+## Zoom in on Flagged Events

-Once the exact moment is flagged, you can extract the charactewristic of this event.
-For the propose of my study, I had to extractthe duration, the average increase in activity above the threshold, and the average decrease in rumination below the threshold.
-The giff below summarices goe from a detected event it is possible to extract magnitudes that confers information of such event.
+Once an event is flagged, you can extract its characteristics.
+For the purposes of my study, I extracted the duration, the average increase in activity above the threshold, and the average decrease in rumination below the threshold.

+The GIF below summarizes how, from a detected event, it is possible to extract magnitudes that provide information about the event.

 ![xtraction of information in behavioral change](Zoomin.gif)